 Skip to content

-Jackson State head football coach Deion Sanders confirmed Monday the University of Colorado is among multiple head coaching jobs he’s been offered.
+FILE – Jackson State head coach Deion Sanders glares at his players as they exit the field during the second half of an NCAA college football game against Southern University in Jackson, Miss., Saturday, Oct.
+29, 2022.
+Deion Sanders confirmed Monday, Nov.
+28, the University of Colorado is among multiple head coaching jobs he’s been offered.
 (AP Photo/Rogelio V. Solis, File)

-Jackson State head football coach Deion Sanders confirmed Monday the University of Colorado is among multiple head coaching jobs he’s been offered.
+FILE – Jackson State head coach Deion Sanders glares at his players as they exit the field during the second half of an NCAA college football game against Southern University in Jackson, Miss., Saturday, Oct.
+29, 2022.
+Deion Sanders confirmed Monday, Nov.
+28, the University of Colorado is among multiple head coaching jobs he’s been offered.
 (AP Photo/Rogelio V. Solis, File)

 Jackson State head football coach Deion Sanders confirmed Monday that he has received an offer from Colorado to become the next head coach of the Buffaloes.